yellowbean/absbox-doc/docs/source/modeling.rst

 * it can be set up in reserve account to define different target reserve amount;
 * or in the waterfall to run the distribution action only when the testing is passing;
+* or it can be used in trigger to describle whether it will be triggered or not.

 * [<formula>,">",val] -> true when <formula> greater than a value
 * [<formula>,"<",val] -> true when <formula> less than a value